Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-install.md

 ## Install with Gradle

-Add a compile entry in the dependency section of your build.gradle file to import the SDK into your [Gradle](https://gradle.org) project:
+Add a compile entry in the dependency section of your build.gradle file to import the libraries into your [Gradle](https://gradle.org) project:

 ```groovy
 dependencies {